adriens/ridetnc-api/README.md

 The aim of this API is to make things easier than ever to get that datas.

+# Katacoda Playground

+You can give a try to this API thanks to this [dedicated KataCoda scenario](https://www.katacoda.com/rastadidi/courses/open-data/ridet-nc).

 # Related stuff

 - [New Caledonia Open Data Dataset](https://data.gouv.nc/explore/dataset/entreprises-actives-au-ridet/)